AllThatIsTheCase/AllThatIsTheCase.github.io/react.md

 Wow, this looks good, and actively maintained.
 Except that it doesn't like react-router *at all*, and the table component [can not (realistically) have components](https://github.com/react-toolbox/react-toolbox/issues/963) like buttons/dropdowns/etc in cells.
-Table is not sortable without an [unmerged pull request](https://github.com/react-toolbox/react-toolbox/pull/1035).
+Table is not sortable without an [unmerged pull request](https://github.com/react-toolbox/react-toolbox/pull/1035) or an [unreleased external component](https://github.com/react-toolbox/react-toolbox/issues/322).
 Has a [massive structural change](https://github.com/react-toolbox/react-toolbox/pull/666) looming for over 6 months to address such issues with unresolved conflicts and no clear indication of how much a client app would have to change.
 A boilerplate that's referenced in the issue that tracks the forever-soon-now release doesn't start.